A Drug That Eases Miscarriages Is Difficult For Women To Get

 "I don't see it as imposing an undue barrier on physicians," Francis says.

-Francis often cares for women who are miscarrying, and prescribes only misoprostol for women who want to avoid a procedure.
+Francis often cares for women who are miscarrying and prescribes only misoprostol for women who want to avoid a procedure.
 She sometimes sends them home with several doses of misoprostol, so they can avoid returning to the doctor if the first dose doesn't work.

 Francis says she thinks the New England Journal of Medicine study was too small to prove that mifepristone in combination with misoprostol is effective for miscarriage management.
 She says she hasn't prescribed mifepristone for miscarriages and doesn't plan to change her practice based on this study, though she might reconsider if additional research replicates the findings.